 Closing—or Returning to—the “Interview Loop”

-If your interaction has led to the family feeling more confident than before, they may verbalize their intention to accept the vaccine.
+If your interaction has led to the family feeling more confident than before, they may say they are now willing to accept the vaccine.
 (Well done!)
-Help them act on their intention, making uptake as easy and convenient as possible.
+Help them take the next step.
+Do what you can to make it as easy and convenient as possible.

-If they express another concern or state that they aren’t ready to act, it can help to ask for permission to share more information or make other messaging moves that build confidence.
+If they express another concern or say that they ready yet, it can help to ask for permission to share more information or make other messaging moves that build confidence.